A couple walks along a path during sunset in Hong Kong on May 7, 2021.

 (ANTHONY WALLACE / AFP)

-A total of 31 confirmed patients were being treated as of Thursday in 13 public hospitals and the North Lantau Hospital Hong Kong Infection Control Centre, including one patient in critical condition and another one in serious condition, according to the Hospital Authority.
+Seventy-five patients are currently hospitalized in 14 public hospitals and the North Lantau Hospital Hong Kong Infection Control Centre, including three in critical condition.

 As of Friday evening, around 1,038,300 people in the finance hub have received at least the first dose of a coronavirus vaccine, according to the government.

 Since the city’s vaccination program started on Feb 26, around 623,800 people had been fully vaccinated with two shots.